We'd love it if you'd Contact us!

 Rhonda Hensley is an Appalachia CARES/AmeriCorps Member serving as the Mobile Farmers’ Market Manager for Rural Resources, a post she has held since January of 2005.
 She received her Associates Degree in Education from Walters State Community College in 1995 and attended East Tennessee State University.
 Prior to working for Rural Resources, Rhonda operated a restaurant as well as a rural country store with a lunch counter.
 Working with local organic farmers and their produce has led her to have a passion for nutritional education.

-Gene Maddox has served Rural Resources as the Assistant Program Coordinator since 2003.
-He assists with program development, tracks volunteers and oversees office functions.
+Gene Maddox has worked with Rural Resources since 2003.
+He coordinates the Local Food for Better Living Project and plans Grazing Events.
 Gene studied social work at East Tennessee State University.

 Debbie Strickland is an Appalachia CARES/AmeriCorps Member serving as the Farm & Food Teen Training Coordinator at Rural Resources, a post she has held since 2008.
 She, with community trainers, teaches nearly 50 teens gardening, animal husbandry, cooking, business, and leadership skills.
 Prior to working with Rural Resources, she worked for Just for Girls, Manatee County Girls Club in Florida where she helped to develop class curriculum.
 She has a college background in Business Administration and Management, and comes from a family farm in Indiana.